agronholm/apscheduler/docs/modules/events.rst

     - An executor was added to the scheduler
     - :class:`SchedulerEvent`
   * - EVENT_EXECUTOR_REMOVED
-    - An executor was added to the scheduler
+    - An executor was removed to the scheduler
     - :class:`SchedulerEvent`
   * - EVENT_JOBSTORE_ADDED
     - A job store was added to the scheduler